-The fact that you can use peanut butter for purposes other than eating is one of those things you’ve probably heard about from a "fun fact" person at a terrible party.
-It usually comes right after they tell you that an avocado is a nut and a peanut is a legume, but before they inform you that a banana is technically a berry.
-Rightfully, we all try to ignore this type of person, so most of us have never actually tried out any of the alternative uses for peanut butter that they might suggest.
+The fact that you can use peanut butter for purposes other than eating is one of those things you’ve probably heard from a "fun fact" person at a terrible party.
+It usually comes right after they tell you that an avocado is a fruit and a peanut is a legume, but before they inform you that a banana is technically a berry.
+Rightfully, we all try to ignore this type of person, so most of us have never actually tried any of the alternative uses for peanut butter that they might suggest.
 To see if our prejudiced unwillingness to heed annoying peanut butter advice is warranted or not, I tested a few alternative uses.
 Let’s begin, though, with one use I didn’t test.

-As for the well-known trick of using peanut butter as bait for mousetraps, that actually works.
+As for the well-known trick of using peanut butter to bait mousetraps, that actually works.
 Living in a number of different apartments in Boston and New York City, I have had mouse issues here and there.
-Baiting a trap with peanut butter has always seemed to work about as well as well as cheese, but has the added benefit of not getting crusty and gross.
+Baiting a trap with peanut butter has always seemed to work about as well as cheese, but has the added benefit of not getting crusty and gross.
 Not that it really matters if the cheese gets crusty and gross – you’re not looking for the mouse to have a really good time with it – but it’s disconcerting to know there’s a deteriorating hunk of dairy behind your side table.
 Peanut butter just seems less off-putting.

 Peanut Butter as Shaving Cream

 Moving on to lesser-known alternative uses for peanut butter, there's a rumor that you can use it to shave.
 Not willing to try this out on my face, I tried it on my leg.
 I applied the peanut butter with a knife because it felt classier than sticking my fingers directly into the jar.